 CMS/Playback API: Videos Search v1

 In this topic, you will learn how to search for videos in your account using the CMS API.
 The CMS API provides a programmatic way to search for videos in your Video Cloud library.
 This topic provides detail on the search syntax.
 Note: this is the original search syntax - we recommend that you use the simpler Video Search Syntax v2.
-For the Playback API, you must use this version.
+For the Playback API, you must use Search v1.

 Introduction